michelp/pgsodium/README.md

 Next place `pgsodium` in your `shared_preload_libraries`.
 For docker containers, you can append this after the run:

-    docker run -d --name "$DB_HOST" $TAG -c 'shared_preload_libraries=pgsodium'
+    docker run -d ... -c 'shared_preload_libraries=pgsodium'

-When the server starts, it will load the secret key into memory but the key is not accessible to SQL.
-It's possible that a sufficiently clever maliscious superuser can access the key by invoking external programs.
+When the server starts, it will load the secret key into memory, but this key is *never* accessible to SQL.
+It's possible that a sufficiently clever maliscious superuser can access the key by invoking external programs, causing core dumps, looking in swap space, or other attack paths beyond the scope of pgsodium.
+Databases that work with encryption and keys should be extra cautious and use as many protection mitigations as possible.

-It is up to you to edit the script to get or generate the key however you want.  pgsodium can be used to generate a new random key with `select encode(randombytes_buf(32), 'hex')`.
+It is up to you to edit the get key script to get or generate the key however you want.  pgsodium can be used to generate a new random key with `select encode(randombytes_buf(32), 'hex')`.
 Other common patterns including prompting for the key on boot, fetching it from an ssh server or managed cloud secret system, or using a command line tool to get it from a hardware security module.

 # Server Key Derivation